Rewan Police Horse Breeding Station: History

-A galvanising factor in Rewan's fate was the conviction of its officer-in-charge, Sub-Inspector Campbell, for tax fraud and his dismissal from the police force in August 1933.
+A galvanising factor in Rewan's fate was the conviction of its officer-in-charge, Sub-Inspector Campbell, for tax fraud and his dismissal from the Force in August 1933.
 Thomas Jones, superintendent of the farm home for boys at Westbrook, was sent to Rewan to take charge.
 His report on Rewan Station outlined the history of the breeding program and provided advice about future strategies.
 He found no misconduct in the management of the government's cattle and horses.
-He advised that the station needed fencing and building repairs, and ringbarking.
-He concluded that:"Rewan should be ringbarked and given a chance.
+He advised the station needed fencing and building repairs, and ringbarking, concluding:"Rewan should be ringbarked and given a chance.
 The policy laid down when the place was first started was an admirable one and if carried out properly Rewan would be today ... doing well what was intended it should do.
 I... have no hesitation in saying that Rewan has not had a chance of carrying out its programme....
 If it is decided to carry on it would not be difficult nor expensive to place the property under practical working conditions....
 Had proper inspections been carried out the place would have been improved in every way instead of being allowed to drift."However, in the economic and political climate of 1933, Jones' advice was not taken and the stud's closure was announced in October 1933.
-The state was experiencing the worst worldwide economic depression since the 1890s.
-State-owned enterprises in general were out of favour after the failure of the Labor government's State Enterprises initiatives (1915-1925).
-The combined loss sustained by the State stations and the State-acquired Chillagoe railway, mines and smelter was £2 million.
+The State was experiencing the worst worldwide economic depression since the 1890s.
+State-owned enterprises in general were out of favour after the failure of the Labor government's State Enterprises initiatives (1915–1925).
+The combined loss sustained by the state stations and the state-acquired Chillagoe railway, mines and smelter was £2 million.
 Although Rewan Police Horse Breeding Station was not part of that scheme, there was a popular view that the Government should not run business enterprises.
 According to Home Secretary Hanlon, Rewan Station had cost £60,000 over its lifetime for a return of £33,000.
 Hanlon believed there was no excuse for the failure of Rewan as the property was 108,000 acre of the best land in Central Queensland and was well-watered.
 In 1932 there had been 140 mares on the holding but only two foals were reared.
 He believed the mares were totally unsuitable for breeding police remounts, as through sending away the best mares for police work and keeping the rejects for breeding, there had been a systematic deterioration of the stock.
 The reasons cited for the police horse stud's closure were that its location was too inaccessible for regular inspection and regular control by officers of the department and it had not produced horses suitable for North Queensland work.

 In 1934, Rewan Station was divided into two pastoral properties and allocated by ballot.
 The value of improvements on Rewan Station at the time of its sale was £1570/16.
 The building improvements were: